ADAMO-Leonard/hibiki-local/README.md

 [![Français](https://img.shields.io/badge/README-Français-blue.svg)](ReadmeFR.md)

-# Hibiki: French-English Speech Translation (CPU)
+# Hibiki: French-English Speech Translation (CPU/GPU)

 ## Overview

 Hibiki is a speech-to-speech (and speech-to-text) translation project that focuses on translating spoken French to English.
-This version is configured to run on the CPU.
+This version is configured to run on both CPU and GPU, with automatic detection of hardware.

 ## Installation

 1. **Clone the Repository:**

     ```bash
     git clone https://github.com/ADAMO-Leonard/hibiki-local.git
     cd hibiki-local
     ```

 2. **Create and Activate a Conda Environment:**

     ```bash
     conda create -n hibiki_env python=3.10
     conda activate hibiki_env
     ```

 3. **Install Dependencies:**

     ```bash
     pip install -r requirements.txt
     ```

 4. **Download the Models:**

     ```bash
     python Modeles/download.py
     ```

-5.  **Important:  CPU Compatibility Fix (Moshi Library)**

-    To make Hibiki work correctly on the CPU, you need to replace the original `quantize.py` file in the `moshi` library with the version provided in the Hibiki GitHub repository.
-This is crucial for CPU operation.
+5. **Check for GPU:**

+    The system will automatically detect if a GPU is available.
+If your system has a compatible GPU, the model will run on the GPU without any further modification.

+    **For CPU-only operation:**

+    If the GPU is not available, follow these steps:

+    - Open the `quantize.py` file in the `moshi` library.
-    Locate the file here:
+    - This file can be found here:
       `\anaconda3\envs\hibiki_env\lib\site-packages\moshi\utils\quantize.py`

-   Replace its entire content with the `quantize.py` from the Hibiki repository.
-You can either copy and paste the code or download the file directly and replace the original.
-There's not git clone because it's a specific file in the repository.
+    - Replace the entire content of the file with the version provided in the Hibiki GitHub repository.
+      - You can either copy-paste the code or download the file directly from the Hibiki repository and replace the original.

 6. **Run the Translation:**

     ```bash
     python main.py